2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 Tailscale on Umbrel is therefore a very interesting solution if you want to access your node from anywhere in the world in a secure, high-performance, and easy-to-configure way, without sacrificing privacy or security.

-To install and configure Tailscale on your Umbrel, see this tutorial, section 4: "*Using Tailscale on Umbrel*" :
+To install and configure Tailscale on your Umbrel, see this tutorial, section 4: "*Using Tailscale on Umbrel*":

 https://planb.network/tutorials/computer-security/communication/tailscale-9acbd7de-04d9-40f6-ab80-35f0dfedb632